remyamanikantan/IBM-HR-Attrition-Analysis/README.md

 ## Overview
 An end-to-end HR analytics project built using **SQL Server** and **Power BI** to identify key factors driving employee attrition.
 The project includes data cleaning, SQL analysis, DAX measures, and an interactive executive dashboard.

+## Dataset
+This project uses the **IBM HR Analytics Employee Attrition & Performance** dataset, publicly available on Kaggle.
+The dataset contains employee demographic, job-related, compensation, and satisfaction information used to analyze the factors contributing to employee attrition.

+Source: Kaggle – IBM HR Analytics Employee Attrition & Performance

 ## Tools Used
 - SQL Server
 - Power BI